-Basic concepts for Power BI service consumers
+Basic concepts for the Power BI service consumers

-This article assumes that you've already read Power BI overview and have identified yourself as a Power BI consumer.
+This article assumes that you've already read the Power BI overview and have identified yourself as a Power BI consumer.
 Consumers receive Power BI content, like dashboards and reports, from colleagues.
-Consumers use Power BI service, which is the website-based version of Power BI.
+Consumers use the Power BI service, which is the website-based version of Power BI.

 Terminology and concepts

-But before we get much further, let's back up and talk about the building blocks that make up Power BI service.
+But before we get much further, let's back up and talk about the building blocks that make up the Power BI service.